hismailbulut/Neoray/README.md

 # neoray

-neoray is a simple and lightweight gui client for neovim.
-It's written in golang using glfw and opengl bindings.
+neoray is a simple and lightweight GUI client for Neovim.
+It's written in Go using GLFW and OpenGL bindings.
 Neoray is easy to use and binary size is small.
-Supports most of the neovim features.
+Supports most of the Neovim features.
 Uses small amount of ram and leaves no footprints on your computer.

 ![Screenshot](./assets/neoray-dark.png)

 ## Installation

+### Binaries
+You can download prebuilt binaries from [releases page](https://github.com/hismailbulut/neoray/releases).
+If you are using Linux you will need x11 and gtk3 runtime libraries to run the neoray.
+Windows and MacOS binaries doesn't have any dependencies except Neovim.

+### From source
 You can install neoray with `go install` command:

 ```
 go install github.com/hismailbulut/neoray/src@latest
 ```

 NOTE: To successfully build it on Linux with go you will need to have some dependencies.
 On Ubuntu, install following packages:

 ```
 sudo apt install libx11-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libgl1-mesa-dev build-essential libgtk-3-dev xorg-dev
 ```

 For other distros you need to install corresponding libraries.

-Also you can download prebuild binaries from releases page.
-If you are using linux you need x11 and gtk3 runtime libraries for run the neoray.
-Windows and Macos binaries doesn't have any dependencies except neovim.

 ## Configuration

 Neoray doesn't need any additional configuration, but you can customize it in your `init.vim`.
 All options can be set via NeoraySet command.
 Takes at least two arguments, first one is the name of the option and others are arguments.
-Neoray needs at least 0.4.4 version of neovim installed on your path, however if you want to use this NeoraySet commands and customize it then you need neovim version 0.5.0
+Neoray needs at least 0.4.4 version of Neovim installed on your path, however if you want to use this NeoraySet commands and customize it then you need Neovim version 0.5.0

 The cursor is moving smoothly in neoray and you can specify how long it's move